 Another simple step is to use some protective cases for your most used electronics.

 We use this EMF-blocking iPad case from DefenderShield for our son Griffin.
-I also have this special case for my iPhone 6.
+I also have a special case for my iPhone.
 I love that I can put my phone in my purse without worrying if it’s close to my body since I know this case reduces my EMF exposure.

 I also have this DefenderPad for when I work on my laptop as it also reduces EMF exposure.
 I love that DefenderShield has tested their products and have a 99% effectiveness rate!
 While they are an investment, I know that the benefits are worth it.